Skip to main content

 2. Define the target market (target customers)

-Your strategy must therefore be a general orientation, not a series of isolated decisions.Ā D.it should also be describedĀ in the clearest, most precise andĀ concise as possible.
+Your strategy must therefore be a general orientation, not a series of isolated decisions.
+D.it should also be described in the clearest, most precise and concise as possible.

-Here we see the first ones in detailĀ three stagesĀ of the development of the marketing strategy:
+Here we see the first ones in detail three stages of the development of the marketing strategy:

-Market opportunities are analyzed in various ways, mainly usingĀ 5 Porter's ForcesĀ and PESTEL analysis.
-If you want you can also do aSWOT analysisĀ of the company, so also the opportunities and external threats are considered.
+Market opportunities are analyzed in various ways, especially using the 5 Porter's Forces and the PESTEL analysis.
+If you want, you can also do aSWOT analysis of the company, so external opportunities and threats are also considered.

-There are many types of customers, with totally different needs.
-A careful analysis of the consumer must be made to understand the needs and desires to be able to satisfy them.
+There are many different types of customers, with completely different needs.
+A careful consumer analysis is necessary to understand their needs and desires and then satisfy them.

-Consumers can be divided in several ways, considering theĀ variables:
+Consumers can be divided in several ways, considering the variables:

-• Demographic:Ā age, gender, family size, income, profession, religion, nationality, level of education;
+• Demographic: age, gender, family size, income, profession, religion, nationality, education level;

-• Behavioral:Ā knowledge and use of the product, purchase opportunity, desired benefits, type of user, intensity of use, level of loyalty.
+• Behavioral: Product knowledge and usage, purchase occasion, benefits sought, type of user, intensity of use, level of loyalty.

-Companies are increasingly using more than one of these variables to segment the market.
-This is to try to identify smaller and more defined groups.
+Companies increasingly use more than one of these variables to segment the market.
+This is to try to identify smaller, more clearly defined groups.

 Target market